 Coral Triangle Snorkeling in the Philippines

 While we have not been to the Philippines, we know from our research that some areas of this country have the highest biodiversity in the whole of the Coral Triangle.
 This nation of about 7640 islands offers many choices in destinations.
-Our trips partner offers this organized group tour to the Visayan Islands.
+These islands are subject to typhoons that effect the shallow reefs, so do your research.
 And learn more in our community posts:

 Coral Triangle Snorkeling Options in Malaysia